 - The money is deducted from your bank.

-In fact rhino.fi has integrated with Moonpay, one of the biggest on-ramp service providers.
+Moonpay, for example, is one of the biggest on-ramp service providers.

-With this integration, users can go straight from the fiat world onto our exchange, which is hosted off the main Ethereum blockchain (and thus avoids the high fees).
+Using an on-ramp like Moonpay allows users to go straight from the fiat world into the crypto world via an exchange like ours, which is hosted off the main Ethereum blockchain (and thus avoids the high fees).

 So, in summary:

-- There are loads of different ways you can transfer fiat to crypto.
+- There are many different ways you can transfer fiat to crypto.

 Ok, now you know all the ways you can go from fiat to crypto, stay tuned to RhinoLearn for more advanced tips and guidance about how crypto trading works.
 If you want a more advanced introductory guide, check out our explainer on the metrics to look for when evaluating a new crypto project.